karenxi/tweet_analyzer/README.md

-Insight Data Engineering - Coding Challenge
+Tweet Analyzer - for the Insight Coding Challenge
 ===========================================================

 ## words_tweeted
 should import the itemgetter module from operator

 ## median_unique
 should import heapq module